 2020 Virtual Event Trend: Plan Events Virtually

-We believe the industry will continue to move forward with planning events virtually and cutting down on in-person site visits especially with the rise of the COVID-19 making it hard to travel in the first place.
+We believe the industry will continue to move forward with planning events virtually and cutting down on in-person site visits, especially with the rise of the COVID-19 making it hard to travel in the first place.
 The technology is already there to plan remotely.

 You can do a lot of pre-planning by just going to venues sites.
 Most venues have floorplans, videos, and most basic information such as capacities and catering options right on their site.
-Taking it a step further, site-visits are now going virtual.
+Taking it a step further, site visits are now going virtual.
 From video meetings to VR venue tours planners can now utilize technology to plan an event at a venue they have never even stepped foot in.
 Not only can this save planners time but also is more sustainable.
-Keep in mind, when we talk about virtual events, we include hybrid events as huge part of this!
+Keep in mind, when we talk about virtual events, we include hybrid events as a huge part of this!
 But it doesn’t just stop at site visits!

 Collaborating in a Virtual World

 With today’s technology, collaborating with team members near and far is simple.
 You can virtually hold staff and vendor meetings virtually with tools like Zoom and handle daily communications through Slack.
 Collaboration tools such as Trello and GDrive make staying organized and sharing documents a cinch!

 2020 Virtual Event Trend: Interactive Live Event Entertainment